RittoShadow/QCan/README.md

 a file containing all the queries you need to canonicalise, and output a text file containing the canonical form of each query.

-> java -jar qcan-1.1-jar-with-dependencies.jar easy -f fileContainingQueries -o outputFile"
+> java -jar qcan-1.1-jar-with-dependencies.jar easy -f fileContainingQueries -o outputFile

 For example, assuming if we want to canonicalise and minimise a text file "queries.txt" and output the results to "canonicalisedQueries.txt":

-> java -jar qcan-1.1-jar-with-dependencies.jar easy -f queries.txt -o canonicalisedQueries.txt -m"
+> java -jar qcan-1.1-jar-with-dependencies.jar easy -f queries.txt -o canonicalisedQueries.txt -m

 OR you can pass a single query as an argument: